Henryk-Raskovisch/Calculator/readme.md

 This project is a calculator:

- - addition, subtraction, multiplication, division, exponentiation or square root
+ - addition, subtraction, multiplication, division, raise to power or square root

 - Asks the user for the first number;